Coronavirus (Covid-19) Update

-To ensure the safety and wellbeing of all our residents and their families, and staff, we ask that all visitors to an Amana Living residential care centre, or retirement village remembers to:
+To ensure the safety and wellbeing of all our residents and their families and staff, we ask that all visitors to Amana Living residential care centres and retirement villages remember to:

 - sign in.
 At retirement villages, please scan the QR codes using the SafeWA app.
-Visitors to residential care centres care centres, will have their temperature taken and can sign in using our electronic system.
+Visitors to residential care centres will have their temperature taken and can sign in using our electronic system;

 - avoid close contact with others.
 Social distancing is still recommended.
 Please try and stay at least 1.5 metres apart;

 - practice good hand hygiene by washing and sanitising your hands regularly;